Hepatitis C

 - NYS Hepatitis C Elimination

-Hepatitis C virus (HCV) causes liver disease and it is found in the blood of persons who are infected.
-HCV is spread by contact with the blood of an infected person.
+Hepatitis C is a virus that affects the liver.
+The virus is found in the blood of persons who are infected.

-Unlike hepatitis A and hepatitis B there is not a vaccine to prevent hepatitis C. Over the years, the treatments for hepatitis C have become more effective.
-However, treatment is not for everyone and a specialist should be consulted when determining if someone should get treated.
+Unlike hepatitis A and hepatitis B there is not a vaccine to prevent hepatitis C. There are treatments available for hepatitis C. Hepatitis C is curable.

 Information for Consumers